“Hi, I’m Delfina!”

 In a world where uniqueness is discouraged, many people dislike the spotlight or having memorable, distinguishable features.

 People have jokingly referred to me as “a shark” for ages, especially during our teenage years.
 Boys especially, thought this joke was incredible, that they were the first to come up with this astonishing analogy.

-Besides looking like a Delfina, I also feel connected to my name because of its inclusion in my writing business and this site, The Inner Dolphin.
+Besides looking like a Delfina, I also feel connected to my name because of its inclusion in my writing business.
 The Inner Dolphin is an exploration of Delfina’s inner depths, thoughts, jokes, failures, successes.

 My name is one of the things I love about myself, I’ve never heard another I’d rather have.

 “I never met another man I’d rather be.
 And even if that’s a delusion, it’s a lucky one.“Charles Bukowski